PriyankaTheCoder/object-pool/README.md

 #OBJECT POOL

-Object Pool will give you the facility to create objects at your will and use them whenever required.
-You will be able to create objects of your own,store them inside the pool and use them on demand but an object pool can hold only one type of object.
+`Object Pool will give you the facility to create objects at your will and use them whenever required.`

-You have to pass the object Constructor and parameters to utilize the functionality.
-An Object Pool can only have single type of objects.
-You can acquire the objects from the pool and release them back to the pool.You can destroy the objects as well.
+## Features

+* Hold single type of objects.
+* Objects are created and placed in the pool, which can be used whenever required.
+* Objects can be acquired and released on demand
+* Objects can be destroyed on demand
-After a certain timeout the unused objects will get refreshed.
-There is a parameter named ‘refeshObject’ which will decide whether to recreate these objects or destroy them.
+* After a certain timeout the unused objects will get refreshed.
+There is a parameter named `refeshObject` which will decide whether to recreate these objects or destroy them.
-You can specify the minimum and maximum number of objects the pool can hold.

-Each object pool will have a priority queue which will come in use whenever the number of request for objects exceeds the maximum number of objects and it is not possible to create any more objects for the request.
-This time the request will be saved in a priority queue based on your requests priority so that whenever an object is released the high priority request is processed first from the queue.
+* Each object pool has a priority queue.
+Whenever the number of request for objects exceeds the maximum number of objects and it is not possible to create any more objects, the request is saved in a priority queue and whenever an object is released the high priority request is processed first from the queue.

-##PoolClient
+## Installation

+>$ npm install node-object-pool

+##Pool Information

+####PoolClient

 Used to create an object pool and access

-###Methods:

-#####1. createPool(nameOfPool,TypeOfObject,config,min?,max?,timeout?,refreshObject?)
+######Methods:

+**1. createPool(nameOfPool,TypeOfObject,config,min?,max?,timeout?,refreshObject?)**

 Creates an Object Pool

-######Parameters:
+Parameters:
 >{string}    `nameOfPool`*Name of the Pool being created*

 >{function}  `TypeOfObject`*Constructor for the objects to be placed in the pool*